“The technology we need most badly is the technology of community, the knowledge about how to cooperate to get things done.” – Bill McKibben

 As a community transit agency, Via believes that we have a responsibility to respond to climate change.
 In Colorado, the largest source of greenhouse gas (GHG) emissions comes from transportation.
 We’ve undertaken the ambitious goal of providing zero-emissions transportation in our eight-county service area.
 It’s a big undertaking, but we have a plan.

-First, in partnership with the City of Boulder, Via will replace the fleet of 15 diesel buses that we operate on the city’s HOP public transit route with zero-emission electric buses by 2030.
+First, in partnership with the City of Boulder, Via will replace the fleet of 17 diesel buses that we operate on the city’s HOP public transit route with zero-emission electric buses by 2030.
 We’re nearly a third of the way there; we already have four electric buses rolling around Boulder.
-Second, we will replace the 90 gas-powered buses in our paratransit fleet with zero-emission buses by 2035.
+Second, we will replace the 120 gas-powered vehicles in our paratransit fleet with zero-emission vehicles by 2035.
 And third, we have begun building a microgrid infrastructure at our headquarters to capture solar energy on-site.
 We will store this energy in batteries that will power our operations facilities and charge our electric fleets with renewable energy, which means we’ll be providing net-zero transit.

 Via provides over one million rides a year across all our transit services and making all those trips without emitting GHGs will have a significant impact.
 We’ll also be helping the State of Colorado reach its goal of reducing greenhouse gas pollution by 50% by 2030.

-Story by Lisa Curtis, Director of Development and Community Outreach
+Story by Lisa Curtis, former Director of Development and Community Outreach